 Nonfiction ranges widely: politics to biography; history to natural science; adventure to psychology; sociology to business—we read them all.
 Members recommend books they have read, and final selections are made by majority vote.
 Come join us and surprise yourself by reading some titles you might never have selected or enjoyed - PLUS enjoy the wide range of stimulating discussions and viewpoints!
 May book selection: The Passage of Power: The years of Lyndon Johnson Volume IV by Robert A. Caro.

 Class coordinator is Jim Basford.

 Those who read mysteries learn history, culture, and forensic information as well as development of characters.
 Of course, they also read about criminals, sleuths and the solution to the crime.
 There are categories such as cozy cottage and suspense.
 Come and discuss authors and titles.
-The topics for October and November will be decided in September.
+June book selection: One Coffee With by Margaret Maron.

-You are invited to join a circle of learners who will read Shakespeare's drama of two real-life lovers struggling against insurmountable odds.
-Even though you know how the story ends, come join us for this wild ride!
-The group reads orally in a round-robin manner, stopping for informal discussions as the group desires.
+The group reads (or sings!) orally in a round-robin manner, stopping for informal discussions as the group desires.
 Mispronunciations welcome!
 Bring your own unabridged copy of the play.
 Various editions pose no problem.
-Interested listeners are also encouraged to enroll and should also bring their text.
+Interested listeners are also encouraged to enroll and should also bring their texts.

 Jane Williams and Nancy Burwell are retired educators who know that the best way to learn is to teach.
 They enjoy organizing the class and absorbing Shakespeare along with the other readers.
 They like to have fun while learning and have discovered that the more people reading the play to one another, the more fun!